Place a sheet of parchment paper on a baking sheet, or lightly spray with non-stick baking spray.

-Add 1 ¼ cup of buttermilk and mix until the flour is moistened and partially comes together.
+Add 1-¼ cup of buttermilk and mix until the flour is moistened and partially comes together.
 If necessary, add a little more buttermilk if your dough is too dry.

-Shape the dough into approximately a 6-inch disk about 2 inches high and place on your baking sheet.
+Shape the dough into approximately a 6-inch disk about 2 inches high and place it on your baking sheet.

 Bake for about 35 minutes or until the bread is golden brown and sounds hollow when you tap on it.

 Transfer to a rack to cool.
 Serve warm with butter.